Objects > Security Profiles > Vulnerability Protection

 Thresholds can be applied on a source IP, destination IP or a combination of source IP and destination IP.

-Click into the IP Address Exemptions column to
+IP Address Exemptions

 AddIP address filters to a threat exception.
 When you add an IP address to a threat exception, the threat exception action for that signature will take precedence over the rule's action only if the signature is triggered by a session with either a source or destination IP address matching an IP address in the exception.
 You can add up to 100 IP addresses per signature.
 You must enter a unicast IP address (that is, an address without a netmask), such as 10.1.7.8 or 2001:db8:123:1::1.
 By adding IP address exemptions, you do not have to create a new policy rule and new vulnerability profile to create an exception for a specific IP address.